NVIDIA/sentiment-discovery/README.md

 If you don't have labels for your data set make sure to use the `-no_test_eval` flag.

 #### Train a Different Classifier
-If you have your own unique classification dataset complete with training labels, you can also use a pretrained model to extract relevant features.
+If you have your own unique classification dataset complete with training labels, you can also use a pretrained model to extract relevant features for classification.

 Supply your own `-train` (and evaluation) dataset while making sure to specify the right text and label keys.